TranMHoang/COE3010_Project/README.md

 WARNING: RE-RUNNING SIMULATIONS DELETE PREVIOUS SIMULATION DIRECTORIES.
 MOVE .HDF5 FILES TO ANOTHER DIRECTORY BEFORE HAND, AND CHECK CONFIGURATION CAREFULLY.

+This project is a pipeline for running multiple DAMASK simulations using the Mahti supercomputer.
+The project aims to run several simulations efficiently, automate post-processing, and simplifies file input-output.
+This only works with DAMASK version 3.0.0-alpha7.

 Config file in syntax:
 <Material 1> <load case 1> <load case 2> ...
 <Material 2> <load case 3> <load case 4> ...